ralish/bash-script-template/README.md

    Core functions

-   Core functions

- c   ...... "commit" all changes + git push | usage: c "FEAT: new rule to avoid this glitch" v   ...... "version" update your app | usage: v 1.50.1 m   ...... "master" (with squash) rebase + merge + update CHANGELOG | usage: m "UPDATE chap 32 + FIX typo" m-   ..... "master-" like m but with (no squash) | (no attr) r   ...... "release" + push tag + push release on GitHub | (no attr)
+ c   ...... "commit" all changes + git push | usage: c "FEAT: new rule to avoid this glitch v   ...... "version" update your app | usage: v 1.50.1 m   ...... "master" git pull + show logs t   ...... "tag" it uses release version as the tag version + push the tag + open the release page

-   Expert mode

- d   ...... "deploy" all steps (v,m,r) in one command (with squash) | usage: d 3.5.2 "UPDATE chap 32 + FIX typo" d-   ..... "deploy" all steps (v,m-,r) in one command (no squash) | usage: d- 3.5.2

    Utilities functions